On the Journey

 news reel: stories of People, places, and learning AT Aspen Country Day School

-The Lower School Shakespeare Festival returns to Aspen Country Day School in December with three solid days of performances of the genius playwright's greatest hits.
+The Lower School Shakespeare Festival returns to Aspen Country Day School this spring with three solid days of performances of the genius playwright's greatest hits.
 To make the stories come alive for audiences of all ages, children are creating their own new interpretations of classic works ranging from Macbeth in Kindergarten to Julius Caesar in Fifth Grade.

 Next, students dive deep into the language and practice acting out the famous scenes.
 "Some of the lines we are using, even in Kindergarten, are right from the folio," Marci says.
 "They hear the vocabulary and learn to enjoy it, rather than to fear it.
 It becomes accessible to them, so that when they go on to high school or college, it's already familiar."